This post may contain affiliate links. Please see our disclosure policy for more details.

 A close up shot of yogurt scooped with a wooden spoon.

-You can serve this pumpkin yogurt to your baby or child as is or with various toppings like chopped pecans (or other nuts), hemp seeds, pumpkin seeds, apples, no added sugar homemade granola, graham crackers, etc.
+You can serve this pumpkin yogurt to your baby or child as is or with various toppings like chopped pecans (or other nuts), hemp seeds, pumpkin seeds, apples (see apples for babies), no added sugar homemade granola, graham crackers, etc.

 Or enjoy as a: